Want to go directly to the smoothie bowl recipe? click here to skip to the recipe for this green smoothie bowl with matcha!

 I'm on a temporary break from my beloved yogurt bowls mainly because I happened to be LOADING THEM with syrup (either maple or honey) every morning.
 It started with a little syrup, which is fine, but then a little become a lot, and then a lot became an obscene amount of honey, basically enough so that every bite had a big drizzle or more.
 And then I started topping the honey and yogurt with homemade granola that was coated in more honey or maple syrup or brown sugar.... and when you add a fruit to that mix?
 Well, I think you get my point.
 I needed a break from all that sugar.
 Plus I was curious about the smoothie bowl craze.
 Smoothie bowls seem to be popping up everywhere.

-I love a good smoothie or shake (like this banana coffee smoothie or this pumpkin pie shake).
+I love a good smoothie or shake (like this coffee banana smoothie or this pumpkin spice shake).
 Yet I can't say that I am as obsessed as others are.
 But I can say that I'm totally hooked on smoothie bowls, as you can probably tell from my Instagram feed lately.
 These breakfast bowls are still loaded with fruit like my yogurt bowls and my yogurt parfaits were, but at least I'm not adding syrup and sugar on top of all that fruit.
 So, I feel like I've won this one battle, at least for now.

 From my smoothie bowl experience, I'd suggest you not go straight to the green smoothie bowl because it will be shocking to your tastebuds.
 I recommend starting with this strawberry smoothie bowl I made for Food Bloggers of Canada and the Half your Plate initiative, and then slowly add in a little green here and there until you get used to it.
 I made sure to add matcha green tea powder, cinnamon, and vanilla, which all contribute a certain illusion of sweetness without adding actual sugar.
 Sneaky, aren't I?

-I don't know if this is smoothie bowl is really actually healthier than my yogurt bowls, but I think more "good" ingredients go into them, so there you have it.
-Plus, I suspect we could all stand to incorporate a few more greens in our diets.
+I don't know if this smoothie bowl is really actually healthier than my yogurt bowls, but I think more "good" ingredients go into them, so there you have it.
+Plus, I suspect we could all stand to incorporate a few more greens into our diets.
 So without further ado, here's my version of the green smoothie bowl to go with my orange short shorts.